alby13/AITalkers/README.md

 - Centralized Orchestration with Decentralized Autonomy:
 The agents operate independently, their interactions are coordinated by a central Debate Orchestrator.
 This orchestrator manages turn-taking and the overall debate flow. <br>This framework's design intentionally imposes structure to maintain coherent debate dynamics, which is common in many practical multi-agent systems.

+#### Agentic Framework:
+This framework is agentic in that it leverages independent, stateful agents that act according to their own internal logic.
+At the same time, it uses a central orchestrator to coordinate interactions, making it a hybrid design—agentic at the individual level but structured at the system level.
+This balance is desirable in this application for debates, where both autonomy and coordination are key.

 <br><br>